leanprover-community/mathlib3/docs/install_debian_details.md

   Everything else will be installed in user-space (no sudo required).

-* The next step installs a small tool called `elan` which will handle updating Lean according to the need of your current project (hit Enter when a question is asked).
+* The next step installs a small tool called `elan` which will handle updating Lean according to the needs of your current project (hit Enter when a question is asked).
 It will live in `$HOME/.elan` and add a line to `$HOME/.profile`.
   ```bash